All Episodes

 Like no one did.

-They they were like not even.
+They were like, not even.

-There were the people that like went to them, um, which there's a lot of a background there, which obviously I won't be able to cover today, but um there's a lot of questionable motives about those who have um claimed to be victims,
+There were the people that like went to them, which there's a lot of background there, which obviously I won't be able to cover today.

-There's a whole and then there were a lot of family members that were worried about their kids, right?
+Well, there were a lot of family members that were worried about their kids, right?

-I mean, like everything allegedly that's like but I mean it makes sense.
+But I mean, it makes sense.

-I know that like I told you earlier in this conversation, my parents were really weirded out that I joined this religion and I was going to Canada for two weeks at time and baptizing kids, and you know, so they were my parents were very cool because they believe that I was at the age and I was 17, 18, where you have to start figuring shit out for yourself.
+I know that like I told you earlier in this conversation, my parents were really weirded out that I joined this religion and I was going to Canada for two weeks at time baptizing kids.

 I'm so glad that they let me do that.

-Um it was it was harmless, like it wasn't like there was any sexual assault going on in this cult, or I wasn't being like beaten or threatened, or you know, there was nothing weird like that going on.
+Like it wasn't like there was any sexual assault going on in this cult, or I wasn't being like beaten or threatened, or you know, there was nothing weird like that going on.

 I could understand how their prior relationships would feel alienated by that because this person has grown out of the shit that they were in before, right?

-Um were you there when Keith was kidnapped?
+Um, so were you there when Keith was kidnapped?

-I was so you saw the whole thing, you're in the house or the room or whatever it was.
+So, you saw the whole thing, you're in the house or the room or whatever it was.

 It was just a villa or something.